strapdata/elassandra/docs/elassandra/source/enterprise.rst

 Enterprise
 ==========

-Elassandra Enterprise Plugin provide advanced features to monitor, manage and secure Elassandra.
+Elassandra Enterprise plugin provides advanced features to monitor, manage and secure Elassandra.
 See `strapdata <http://www.strapdata.com/products>`_ for more details.

 Installation
 ------------

-You must install the Enterprise Plugin on ALL nodes of Elasticsearch enabled datacenters in your Cassandra cluster, and the Enterprise plugin must match the version of Elassandra you are running.
-Installation require a full restart of each datacenters, usally a rolling restart of nodes.
+You must install the Enterprise plugin on ALL nodes of Elasticsearch enabled datacenters in your Cassandra cluster, and the Enterprise plugin version must match the version of Elassandra you are running.
+Installation require a full restart, usally a rolling restart of nodes.

 1. Install the Enterprise Bundle :